-7b.
+9b.
 If in step 1the address of UE is further registered to the GSMF in step 1, the GSMF has the knowledge of all the SMFs serving the 5G VN group and the corresponding list of UE address served by each SMF.
 When the UPF1 receives a data which the UPF does not have corresponding N4 rule for the target address, the UPF1 may send a notification to the SMF1 in order to request N4 rule relative to N19-based forwarding.
 The SMF1 queries the serving SMF information of the target UE from the GSMF with the group identifier and target UE address in the request.

-Editor's note: GSMF awareness of all UE addresses for Ethernet PDU Sessions needs to be further clarified as it is not sufficient to notify GSMF at PDU Session Establishment.

 6.5.3.2 N19 tunnel management